MindDesign/Paths/README.md

 ## Path

 When creating or updating an entity like article or page, the path and breadcrumbs are created from the selected Path category and title and slug of the page or article.
-In the table, the entity ID together with the entity uid is stored.
+In the table, the path, entity ID together with the model uid and breadcrumbs json is stored.

 ![paths-create-entry](https://github.com/MindDesign/paths/assets/6894169/207d56ed-ad4d-493a-ac6c-7e9640a6b5e5)
 *Editing or creating an entity that has Paths activated on it*